omerfdasar/stopWatch/README.md

 - Prepare a web page include functional stopwatch.

-## Submit

-- Students will push the solutions to their own public GitHub repos.

 ## Learning Outcomes

 At the end of the this coding challenge, students will be able to;